AHA Cardiovascular Genome-Phenome Study (CVGPS) Funding Announcement

 CCF will provide 50 percent of the research award to fund a project related to pediatric cardiomyopathy research.
 The AHA will provide the balance of the funds needed to fully fund the selected award.

-Interested parties should submit a Beginning Grant-in-Aid or Grant-in-Aid to their local affiliate.
+Interested parties should submit a Grant-in-Aid to their local affiliate.

 The AHA's Grants@Heart site is a web-based system for application preparation, submission, peer review, and awards management.
 The system is available 24/7.
 An application for funding can be completed and submitted to the AHA online.
 Peer reviewers logon and complete all their tasks for peer review, and the system even allows for virtual meetings.
 Once an award is granted, the principal investigator and fiscal officer can manage the award online.